Thuynh808/weather-dashboard/README.md

 ![HPC_CryptoCluster](https://i.imgur.com/UCc5IMD.png)
   </details>

-## Challenges
+## Challenges and Solutions

-- Versioning in Lambda ARN: Resolved by dynamically extracting the base ARN without version numbers.
+- Versioning Issue with Lambda ARN: Resolved by dynamically extracting the base ARN without version numbers
-- Policy Propagation Delays: Added a pause after creating IAM policies to ensure EventBridge permissions were applied.
+- Policy Propagation Error: Added a "pause" module after creating IAM policies to ensure EventBridge permissions were applied
-- Dynamic Variables in Ansible: Used set_fact and lineinfile modules to dynamically update variable files.
+- Dynamic Variables in Ansible: Used set_fact and lineinfile modules to dynamically update variable file
-- Conditional Task Execution: Ensured the AWS CLI installation only runs when not already present using when conditions.
+- Conditional Task Execution: Ensured the AWS CLI installation only runs when not already present using "when" conditions
-- S3 Event Configuration: Properly enabled EventBridge for S3 bucket events to trigger Lambda.
+- S3 Event Configuration Error: Properly enabled EventBridge for S3 bucket events to trigger Lambda
-- Securing Sensitive Files: Used file permissions to secure .env and myvars.yaml files.

 ## Conclusion

-The Weather Dashboard project showcases automation of cloud services using Ansible and AWS.
-It emphasizes best practices for event-driven architectures, secure credential management, and efficient deployment workflows.
-By implementing daily cron jobs, it provides a scalable, real-world solution for automated weather notifications.
+Let's GO!!
+The Weather Dashboard project gave me hands-on experience with AWS services like S3, SNS, Lambda, and EventBridge, all tied together with Ansible automation.
+It was awesome to see these services work seamlessly to create a functional, scalable solution for daily weather notifications.